Battle of Madagascar: Landings (Operation Ironclad)

-Ground campaign (Operation Stream Line Jane)
+Ground campaign (Operations Stream, Line and Jane)

 Hostilities continued at a low level for several months.
-After 19 May two brigades of the 5th Infantry Division were transferred to India.
+After 19 May, two brigades of the 5th Infantry Division were transferred to India.
 On 8 June, the 22nd (East Africa) Brigade Group arrived on Madagascar.
 The 7th South African Motorized Brigade arrived on 24 June.
-On 2 July, an invasion force was sent to the Vichy-held island of Mayotte in order to take control of its valuable radio station and to utilise it as a useful base for British operations in the area.
-The island's defenders were caught by surprise and the key radio station and most of the sleeping defenders were captured.
-The Chief of Police and a few others attempted to escape by car but were stopped by roadblocks that had been assembled.
+On 2 July, an invasion force was sent to the Vichy-held island of Mayotte to take control of its valuable radio station and use it as a base for British operations in the area.
+The island's defenders were caught by surprise and the radio station and most of the sleeping defenders were captured.
+The Chief of Police and a few others attempted to escape by car but were stopped by roadblocks that had been set up.
 The island's capture was carried out with no loss of life or major damage.

 The 27th (North Rhodesia) Infantry Brigade (including forces from East Africa) landed in Madagascar on 8 August.
-The Vichy governor of Madagascar Annet attempted to obtain reinforcements from the central Vichy government, particularly in terms of aircraft, but was unable to do so.
-By August, Vichy air strength on the island primarily consisted of only four Morane fighters and three Potez-63s.

-The operation code-named "Stream Line Jane" (sometimes given as "Streamline Jane") consisted of three separate sub-operations code-named Stream, Line and Jane.
+The Vichy governor of Madagascar, Annet, attempted to obtain reinforcements from the central Vichy government, particularly aircraft, but was unable to do so.
+By August, Vichy air strength on the island consisted of four Morane fighters and three Potez-63s.
+The operation code-named Stream Line Jane (sometimes given as Streamline Jane) consisted of three sub-operations code-named Stream, Line and Jane.
 Stream and Jane were, respectively, the amphibious landings at Majunga on 10 September and Tamatave on 18 September, while Line was the advance from Majunga to the French capital, Tananarive, which fell on 23 September.